 No. 4 Michigan stays unbeaten, routs Air Force 71-50

-Jordan Poole and Isaiah Livers scored 11 points each for Michigan.
-Lavelle Scottie led the Falcons (4-7) with 16.

 Air Force led 10-5 early, and the Wolverines seemed content to stay on the perimeter.
-Eight of Michigan's first nine shots were from 3-point range, and only one of them went in.
+Eight of Michigan's first nine shots from the field were from 3-point range, and only one of them went in.

+"We thought the tempo was in our favor early and often," Falcons coach Dave Pilipovich said.
+"Could not make it an up-and-down game because I don't think we have the athleticism to play that way."

-The Wolverines were quick with a course correction.
-Eli Brooks and Poole made layups, and a dunk by Jon Teske put Michigan up 11-10.
+The Wolverines went on a quick run to take the lead for good.
+Eli Brooks and Jordan Poole made layups, and a dunk by Jon Teske put Michigan up 11-10.
 Eventually, the 3s started falling too, and it was 28-21 at halftime.

+Poole and Isaiah Livers scored 11 points each for Michigan.
+Lavelle Scottie led the Falcons (4-7) with 16.

-Brazdeikis took advantage of an Air Force turnover early in the second half and finished a breakaway with a reverse dunk to make it 39-28.
+Brazdeikis took advantage of a turnover early in the second half and finished a breakaway with a reverse dunk to make it 39-28.

+"I'm glad that we got two points," Beilein said.
+"I just want the ball to go in the basket."

 BIG PICTURE